How to Craft a Great Résumé / LinkedIn Profile

 - Check out Helpful: A Guide to Life, Careers, and the Art of Networking.

-- Drop me a note when you’re profile updates are done or leave a link to your profile in the comments.
+- Drop me a note when your profile updates are done or leave a link to your profile in the comments.
 I’d love to see the results.

 - Finally, let me know if you would like some help with your profile — particularly in the areas of what you have learned and what you are ready for.
 Learning is always retrospective and sometimes you need to talk it through with someone who knows what questions to ask and how to draw out the answers.